Member support and wellbeing

-We strive to ensure Goodenough College offers a welcoming, supportive home from home for each of our Members.
-Many of our Members arrive at Goodenough having never lived overseas before; it may even be their first time living away from home.
-Our safe, nurturing community provides an ideal environment for our Members to focus on their academic studies and enjoy the cultural and social life of the College knowing they have a support system in place.
+Goodenough College’s safe, nurturing community provides an ideal environment for Members to focus on their academic studies and enjoy the cultural and social life at the College, knowing they have a support system in place.

 Our team is here to offer advice and practical help whenever it’s needed.
 The College Director, College Dean and Registrar live at the College and are here to provide pastoral support and care to all our Members.

-London House and William Goodenough House each have House Administrators, usually the first port of call for any questions from our Members, who work closely with the Registrar and the Dean and his team to look after the welfare of the Goodenough community.
+London House and William Goodenough House each have a 24/7 reception.
+House Administrators are the first port of call for any questions from Members, who work closely with the Registrar and the Dean and his team to look after the welfare of the Goodenough community.
 Practical support, for example with accommodation needs or with finances, is also available from our Facilities and Finance and Development teams.

 The staff team is complemented by Member volunteers who take on community and welfare roles on our Members’ Council.
-The Members’ Council is elected each year to support Members and to ensure the College administration understands the diverse needs (financial, personal, social and cultural) of the College membership.
+The Members’ Council ensures that the College administration understands the diverse needs (financial, personal, social and cultural) of the College membership.

 To highlight the importance of good mental health, the College holds an annual Mental Health Awareness Week featuring talks, events and workshops.